Skip to main content

 The recipient's mail server does not exist or cannot be reached.
 This may be for one of the following reasons:

-• There is a spelling mistake in the e-mail address
+• There is a spelling mistake in the email address

 • The server is temporarily or permanently unavailable, e.g. due to maintenance work or because it is not connected to the Internet.